Where to Play and Listen

 PS.
 After the 20 year anniversary we decided it was time to change up the format for the Third Thursday Club Meeting.
 Moving forward each meeting will have a different leader, and what happens at the meeting will be up to that leader, so we have some fun to look forward to.
 If you want to lead a meeting let us know by sending a message using the form below.
 The only requirement is that you set up a sound system so everyone can hear you and anyone you invite to do anything at the meeting.

-Ukulele Club of Santa Cruz March Uke news:
+Ukulele Club of Santa Cruz December Uke News:

 Weekly Happenings: